 Lighthouse makes every effort to avoid any added expenses/commitment to families through fundraising efforts.
 All fundraising will be approved by school administration.
-Anything additional to the suggested list should be approved by the Head of School.
 Fundraising plans should revolve around public, school-wide events.
 Purchase programs, car washes, and bake sales in the community will be avoided.

-Below are some viable options:
+Purchase programs, car washes, and bake sales in the community will be avoided Below are some viable options: